High daytime load

 Every sub-vertical inside this sector has slightly different PPA economics — load profile, roof type, covenant strength all vary.

-Heat-intensive — PPA combined with electrification gives biggest impact.
+Injection moulders, extruders, packaging manufacturers — process electrification candidates where PPA combined with heat-pump retrofit gives biggest impact.

-Heavy day load; PPA + battery often economic for peak management.
+Heavy daytime load; PPA + battery storage often economic for peak-charge management.
+Some sites also qualify for Energy Intensive Industry Compensation.

 | System size | 720 kWp |